Z0rdak/yawp-docs/docs/getting-started/supported-versions.md

 The wiki is up-to-date with the latest version of YAWP and tries to maintain most major versions above YAWP `0.6.2-beta1`.
 Please note that this wiki does not include information comprehensive information about all previous versions of YAWP.

-Because YAWP is still very actively in development and new features come frequently and changes to existing features are still happening, it's not possible to maintain all versions.
+Because YAWP is still very actively in development and new features getting added frequently and changes to existing features are still happening, it's not possible to maintain all versions.

-The latest YAWP version can always be found at the main branch of the [mod repository](https://github.com/Z0rdak/Yet-Another-World-Protector).
-It is available for the versions marked with :ballot_box_with_check:

 This is why, from time to time YAWP will drop support for older versions.
 This is often due to
 - new bigger MC versions being released